The Red Dory

 Where the Sakonnet River Shapes the Table

 Main Road in Tiverton runs close enough to the water that the salt air registers before you reach the door.
-This stretch of Rhode Island's east bay is not a dining destination in the way Newport is, twenty minutes west across the bridge, and that distinction matters.
+This stretch of Rhode Island's east bay is not a dining destination in the way Newport is, under thirty minutes west across the bridge, and that distinction matters.
 Tiverton's restaurant scene operates at a different register: less curated for tourism, more tuned to the rhythms of a working coastal community where the catch is local and the room tends to fill with regulars who care about the food rather than the occasion.
 The Red Dory, at 1848 Main Rd, sits inside that context.

 New England Seafood as a Living Tradition